Hack-jack-Electronics/ItsMyHealth/README.md

 > ```python -m http.server 5500```

-Access the ItsMyHealth website through your web browser at http://localhost:5500.
+Access the ItsMyHealth website temporarily through your web browser at [here](https://hack-jack-electronics.github.io/ItsMyHealth/).

 # **License**
 ItsMyHealth is licensed under the Apache License 2.0, a permissive license that requires preservation of copyright and license notices.
 Contributors provide an express grant of patent rights.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.